TediCross/TediCross/README.md

 GoatBot is a bot which bridges a chat in [Telegram](https://telegram.org) with a channel in [Discord](https://discordapp.com/).
 (Cedit to TediCross: https://github.com/TediCross/TediCross)(Do not contact TediCross for issues with this bot)

 There is no public GoatBot.
 You need to host it yourself.
 To host a bot, you need [nodejs](https://nodejs.org).
 The bot requires NodeJS 8 or higher

-Features & known bugs
+Features
 ---------------------

 The bot is able to relay text messages and media files between Discord and Telegram. @-mentions, URLs, code (both inline and block-style) works well.
 This includes @everyone and @here, if you don't want these to work, turn it off in the Bot's discord permissions.